-- 1. Maintain information systems of socio-economic and disparate data. - 2.
-Maintain up to date data on the upgraded PVPC website and continue to work on upgrades that allow users to view, manipulate, and download data in easy to understand formats.
+- 1. Maintain information systems of socio-economic and disparate data. - Maintain up to date data on the upgraded PVPC website and continue to work on upgrades that enhance accessibility to allow users to view, manipulate, and download data in easy to understand formats.
 Continued technology upgrades allow for more efficient use of staff time. - 3.
 Update region wide data indicators on State of the Pioneer Valley website.
 This will include a new set of data indicators adjusted to match the newly updated Plan for Progress economic development plan as well as related transportation goals.
-Continue to upgrade technology and automation of website data updating when possible. - 4.
-Maintain and continue to upgrade through PVPC website to allow for more useful, clear, and informative data available to all relevant parties including government agencies, planners, businesses, non-profit organizations, and the general public.
+Continue to upgrade technology and automation of website data updating when possible.
+Enhance the accessibility of IT and web products when appropriate. - Maintain and continue to upgrade through PVPC website to allow for more useful, clear, and informative data available to all relevant parties including government agencies, planners, businesses, nonprofit organizations, and the general public.